The IT Support Education Center

 The most educational business technology blog for Southern California executives, featuring insider tips, articles, and videos on how to get the best IT results.

 The much-anticipated release of Microsoft's new operating system, Windows 11, is here!
 But if you're like many business leaders, you're probably trying to figure out how this relates to your business and what, if anything, you should do now.

 January 14, 2020 marked the end of support for one of the most popular operating systems for businesses – Windows 7.
 It was released in 2009 and has served us well, but the end is here and it’s time to make your transition.

 Optimize your business's IT function, understand proper - and cost effective - IT staffing, and learn from the mistakes others have made.

-Keeping up with technology these days feels impossible, or is it just me?
-It seems like every day there is a new acronym, or a term that has taken over a new identity, like the Cloud.
+Keeping up with technology these days feels impossible.
+It seems like every day there is a new acronym or term that has taken over a new identity, like the Cloud.
 With advancements happening so rapidly, it can be overwhelming, leaving your business hanging in flux.
-Trying to define what actually gives your small business a competitive edge and what's fluff is a full time job.
+Trying to define what actually gives your small business a competitive edge and what's fluff is a full-time job.